 To help your understanding with the chart patterns in Forex and Stock market, we provide the “Chart Patterns Tutorial” application.
-This “Chart Patterns Tutorial” application uses the computer simulation approach to visualize the shape of the chart patterns.
-This application can visualize the shape of the following chart patterns:
+This “Chart Patterns Tutorial” application provides the chart pattern simulator to visualize the shape of the different chart patterns.
+The chart pattern simulator can visualize the shape of the following chart patterns:

 Price Patterns, recognized from Fibonacci analysis including Golden ratio